EBISPOT/ontotools-docker/README.md

-# SNOMED: The OLS/OXO Deployment Pipeline
+# CUSTOM OntoTools Deployment Pipeline

 The OLS/OXO/Zooma pipeline (just "pipeline" from now on) supports the following workflows: